Obstructive sleep apnea

 Female reproductive hormones appear to play a protective role in sleep apnea.
 Declining estrogen levels are another reason that postmenopausal women face more risk for sleep apnea than premenopausal women.

-People with a family history of obstructive sleep apnea are at increased risk of developing the condition.
+People with a family history of OSA are at increased risk of developing the condition.

 Obstructive sleep apnea can lead to a number of complications, ranging from daytime sleepiness to possible increased risk of death.
 Sleep apnea has a strong association with several diseases, particularly those related to the heart and circulation.